The damages that one would obtain in an Iowa personal injury claim are the same as the damages in dramshop claim; they are as follows.

 The notice of intent to file a claim against the establishment’s licensee (usually the owner) or permittee (bartender or wait person) is short: six months after the accident, and the information in the notice must be very precise, suggesting the need for an experienced dramshop law attorney’s assistance.
 The statute of limitations to file the injury claim is two years from the date of the accident.

 Walker, Billingsley & Bair are here to take care of the exhaustive legal paperwork that accompanies filing claims against two parties, one being a company.
-Contact us using the online form or call us to discuss your situation further: (641) 792-2335.
+Contact us using the online form, Chat Here Now, or call us to discuss your situation further: (641) 792-2335.